Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 **Will expand on this later.**

-## Format Testing
+## 2. Format Testing

 _June 22, 2021 update_: As mentioned below, with `[ ]` instead of `•`, Featherlite appears to work.
 Further testing is needed, but results have so far been promising.

 Format testing so far is showing that use of encapsulation `[ .]` appears to work well, and works when combined with caveman.
 E.g.: `[ Mark age 30 male tall he skilled knight.]`

 Monky research in NAI Discord suggests that keeping lines to 20 tokens then separating new lines seems to work well.

-* I have confirmed that 20 tokens or less for new lines appears to be preferable for entries.
+- I have confirmed that 20 tokens or less for new lines appears to be preferable for entries.
 Reinforcing entries with names on each line is important.

+### 2.1 Featherlite Testing

+Rinter, the creator of Featherlite, has a wiki that can be found here with all the up to date information on the format in NAI: [Rinter's Featherlite Wiki](https://github.com/RinterWaptor/NAI-research/wiki).

+This section to be completed.

-### Current To-do for Format Testing
+### 2.2 Current To-do for Format Testing

 * **1. `[ ]` Prose Format**